United States Regiments & Batteries > Massachusetts

 1864

-July 20 Left State for Baltimore, Md.; Attached to 3rd Separate Brigade, 8th Army Corps, Middle Department and service at Camp at Mankin’s Woods
+July 20 Left Massachusetts for Baltimore, Maryland.
+The regiment was attached to 3rd Separate Brigade, 8th Corps, Middle Department for service at Camp at Mankin’s Woods

 August 12 –